+Japan is a little bigger than Germany and consists of four main islands (Honshu, Hokkaido, Kyushu, Shikoku) and another 6,852 smaller islands.
 Most of the country is mountainous, hilly and forested wit 36 active volcanoes.
 Japan lies on the faultlines of the world’s most active seismic area.

 Like in all countries with a Confucian tradition, education is highly valued in Japan.
 Compulsory schooling lasts for nine years (elementary school six years plus middle school three years).
 Hence, the whole population is literate.

 The education system is very competitive.
 From middle school, many children attend private schools to improve their chances of passing the very demanding university entrance tests.
 Numerous students also go to cram schools (“juku”) to prepare for the examination.